-Students will be expected to pass an oral foreign language examination administered by a faculty member designated by the languages and international studies department.
+Students will be expected to pass an oral second language examination administered by a faculty member designated by the department.
 Students may take their examination in any language appropriate to future professional plans.
 Students may elect to pass a sign language examination to fulfill the language requirement.